eon-com/shared-code-in-microservices/README.md

-# Shared code in microservices: DDD to the rescue
+# Shared Code in Microservices?
+Domain Driven Design to the Rescue

 Microservices have been around for a while so they are state-of-the-art rather than just a hype.
 Countless blog articles, books, best practices, tweets and war stories from concrete projects testify to a living architectural style.
 There is hardly a question that has not been repeatedly examined from all sides: starting with the basic concept and the technical layout, to topics such as team and communication structure, deployment, service discovery, logging and monitoring, there are enough instructions, frameworks, tools, and literature.
 Therefore this article is not intended as another comprehensive introduction to microservices.

 This blog post is rather about a topic that comes up again and again and that concerns conference pundits as well as developers in the verbal fights in the coffee kitchen: Is it reasonable to reuse code in microservice projects?
 Is shared code, in whatever form, a brutal violation of the isolation principle?
-Or does “Don't Repeat Yourself (DRY-principle)" also apply here?
-After briefly touching upon some core principles of microservices we will discuss the traditional promise of reusability, its flipside, and the meaning of **Bounded Context** in the realm of **Domain-Driven Design (DDD)**.
+Or does **Don't Repeat Yourself** (DRY-principle) also apply here?
+After briefly touching upon the principle of loose coupling and isolation we will discuss the traditional promise of reusability, its flipside, and the meaning of **Bounded Context** in the realm of **Domain-Driven Design*** (DDD).
 Afterwards we will delve into examples where it is perfectly legitimate to share code in microservices including some edge cases and how to deal with them.
-Finally we will touch the topic of shared infrastructure as code.
+Finally we will discuss shared **Infrastructure as Code**.

-## Loose coupling and isolation
+## Loose Coupling and Isolation

 Microservices should not be an end in themselves.
 One of the core goals in the introduction of microservices is decoupling of components that are designed and implemented under technological autonomy, communicating via interfaces.
 The purpose is to manage complexity in an effective way, to provide a higher degree of isolation during the application runtime and the to test business ideas and technologies faster (and to throw them away if they prove to be unsuitable).